Introducing jsonschema4springboot: Design-First API Validation for Spring Boot 3

 </dependency>

-Then register the argument resolver in your configuration:
+Register the ValidateJsonSchemaArgumentResolver in your Web MVC configuration:

 @Configuration